otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Ed488-EdDSA keys.

-When the Prekey Server runs out of Prekey Messages, or when it has no Client or Prekey Profiles, a "No Prekey Ensembles in Storage" message should be returned, as defined in this [section](#no-prekey-ensembles-in-storage-message).
+When the Prekey Server runs out of Prekey Messages, or when it has no Client or Prekey Profile, a "No Prekey Ensembles in Storage" message should be returned, as defined in this [section](#no-prekey-ensembles-in-storage-message).
 In theory, it would be possible to return a "multi use" default Prekey Ensemble.
 However, the consequences to participation deniability with this technique are